GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/elasticsearch/README.md

 Depending upon the versions of Elasticsearch, PySpark and Scala in the environment the Elasticsearch Spark JAR can be downloaded from this [link](https://mvnrepository.com/artifact/org.elasticsearch/elasticsearch-spark-30).

-The template can support the Elasticsearch versions >= 7.12.0
+The template can support the Elasticsearch versions >= 7.12.0, using the appropriate Elasticsearch Spark Connector

 This template has been tested with the following versions of the above mentioned JAR files: